hamidehkerdegari/graphical_interface/README.md

 If "git pull" prints out a message telling it cannot pull the remote changes because you have changed files locally, you may have to commit locally and merge your changes, or stash them temporarily and then apply back the stash; for that, we recommend that you read about how Git works.

-### Running the graphical interface:
+### Running the graphical interface
-Now everything is installed.
-So open a new terminal and run:
+Now that everything is installed, you can run the graphical interface by first opening a new terminal and run the ROS core:
 ```sh
 roscore
 ```
-Open a second terminal and run the following to connect to the MiRo with the address of 193.168.0.1:
+Open a second terminal and run the following to connect to the MiRo (with the address of 193.168.0.1):
 ```sh
 ssh root@193.168.0.1
 ```